Sharecropping: United States

 The sharecropping system in the U.S. increased during the Great Depression with the creation of tenant farmers following the failure of many small farms throughout the Dustbowl.
 Traditional sharecropping declined after mechanization of farm work became economical beginning in the late 1930s and early 1940s.
 As a result, many sharecroppers were forced off the farms, and migrated to cities to work in factories, or became migrant workers in the Western United States during World War II.

-With the abolition of Peonage in 1966, sharecropping had started to rapidly disappear in the United States.
-However, all of America wasn't free from it until the emancipation proclamation was ratified in the last state to still be practicing the system.
-According to Michael Moore, it was Mississippi as late as 1995, 130 years after the civil war.
+On August 6, 1966, the American Congress under the then president Lyndon B. Johnson, abolished Peonage.
+After the government had done this, sharecropping had started to rapidly disappear throughout the United States.
+Mississippi was the last state to end the system, as recently as 1995, under the then president Bill Clinton.

 Sharecropping and socioeconomic status

 White sharecropper, J. B. Reeves, in Tomball, Texas.

-About two-thirds of sharecroppers were white, the rest black.
+Since the Gilded Age, Sharecropping was increasingly compressing of poor whites.
+By the Great Depression, about two-thirds of sharecroppers were white, the rest black, and there is no evidence of any other races being Sharecroppers in the United States.
 Sharecroppers, the poorest of the poor, organized for better conditions.
 The racially integrated Southern Tenant Farmers Union made gains for sharecroppers in the 1930s.
 Sharecropping had diminished in the 1940s due to the Great Depression, farm mechanization, and other factors.